 Want to quickly distinguish yourself from your job-hunting competition on LinkedIn?

-Look no further than your LinkedIn Summary.
+Look no further than your LinkedIn About section (formerly the Summary).

 First, you’ll need to master the concept of writing for an online audience and take the principles of SEO into consideration, then wrap your content into an attractive package.

 To rework your LinkedIn Profile About into a power-packed description that elicits attention from recruiters, start fresh with these 5 steps: